-Using a pressure washer, give the paving a good blast of water with a pressure washer.
-If kiln dry sand has been put between the joints then you may get some sand coming out.
-Don't be alarmed, we will replace this later.
-The aim is to clean the tops of the blocks and clean the joints of all microbes that can cause plant growth.
+Similarly to cleaning patio slabs, the first step is to blast your driveway with a pressure washer.
+The aim of this is to clean the tops of the blocks and all of the joints of any microbes which could cause plants to grow in between the slabs.
 You have to be quite methodical for this job, we found the best was to do one row of blocks at a time.
 Only move to the next row once completely satisfied with the first.
 The driveway below took 3 hours for 50m2.

 We would advise that waterproof clothing be worn, a face mask is optional, but eye protection is essential.
 Be prepared to get very dirty.
 It is best to move as much as possible out of the way as the dirt gets absolutely everywhere.
 When you finally finish, it is a good idea to let the area dry and then it is much easier to see if you have missed any areas.
 There were some streak marks left on this driveway, hardly noticeable, but would annoy the perfectionist!

 Step 2 - Joints

 Using Jointex, a joint stabalising alkali sand, brush this in between the joints of the block paving.
 This will help to secure your block paving and replace any that were lost in the process of pressure washing.
 It is permanently water permeable, resistant to high-pressure cleaners and prevents weeds from sprouting.